waltzaround/swearsies/README.md

 # swearsies
-bankengine 2019 hackathon

-Frontend for a webapp that takes money out of your account every time you swear
+Frontend for a webapp that takes money out of your account every time you swear.
+Built for the BankEngine 2019 hackathon.

+Built with:
+- BankEngine Payments API - for payment transfer
-Built with the BankEngine API, and Google Cloud Voice to Text - this part works
+- Google Cloud Voice to Text - for swearing detection

 @TODO: Port it to Google's Interactive Canvas lol